 Payment is to be received by Sheridan on or before the dates shown on the Fee Deadlines page unless stated otherwise on your fee estimate.
 The payment plan is available to students who have paid their enrolment tuition deposit.

-The payment plan option should be available in myStudent Centre by November 11, 2020.
-Students will have until January 29, 2021 to opt into the Winter payment plan.
+The payment plan option should be available in myStudent Centre by August 1, 2021.
+Students will have until September 20, 2021 to opt into the Fall payment plan.

-* Please note: students who have an outstanding balance of $1000 or more will not be eligible for the Winter 2021 Payment Plan.
+* Please note: students who have an outstanding balance will not be eligible for the Fall 2021 Payment Plan.

 For students who enroll in the full term, the Payment Plan schedule is as follows:

 - 50% of fees will be due by September 21, 2021